-In the event that District chooses to abandon the Project or terminate the Agreement without cause, Construction Manager shall, in addition to the compensation described above, also be reimbursed for reasonable termination costs through the payment of (1) 3% of the Construction Management Fees incurred to date if less than 50% of the Construction Management Fees have been paid; or (2) 3% of the remaining Construction Management Fees if more than 50% of the Construction Management Fees have been paid.
+In the event that District chooses to abandon the Project or terminate the Agreement without cause, Construction Manager shall, in addition to the compensation described above, also be reimbursed for reasonable termination costs through the payment of (1) 3% of the Construction Management Fees incurred to date if less than 50% of the Construction Management Fees have been paid; or (2) 3% of the remaining Construction Management Fees if more than 50% of the Construction Management Fees have been paid; or (2) and the remaining Construction Management Fees if more than 50% of the Construction Management Fees have been paid.
 This payment is agreed to compensate Construction Manager for any damages resulting from early termination and is consideration for entry into this termination for convenience clause.